ding-lab/submit.CPTAC3/README.md

 For future work, need simply to have a cases list, rather than a BAM file.
 Be able to use a master BAM file instead, and match the reference

+several complications crop up:
+* We need to have a uniform list of cases for all data in analysis.dat.
+That means that cannot have a mix of batches with different directories
+  It would be good if can have list of cases defined per line in analysis.dat, so that can have heterogenous lists Currently, data will have to be staged
+* Multiple datafiles per analysis (e.g., one analysis outputs C3L-00001.vcf and C3L-00001.bed) are difficult to process, and require separate lines in analysis.dat